HaileyBot/sanitize-role-mentions/README.md

 [![PayPal](https://img.shields.io/badge/donate-paypal-13e)](https://donate.haileybot.com)
 [![Portfolio](https://img.shields.io/badge/-view%20portfolio-blueviolet)](https://cheesits456.dev)

+# ⚠️ Deprecated

+Due to updates to discord.js, this package is no longer necessary and should no longer be used.

 # Sanitize Role Mentions

 Sanitize Role Mentions is a Node library to improve the way discord.js handles sending messages with role mentions.